 Address

-Bell Street, Reigate RH2 7RLThe Bell
+Bell Street, Reigate RH2 7RLRed Cross Inn

 A cosy and friendly pub, in the middle of Reigate, packed to the rafters with character and characters!
 Providing local ales, an extensive range of wines and spirits, it also benefits from a small back garden.